 4. Jenkins & Luekin Orchards | New Paltz, NY | jlorchards.com

 Why crop up here: This 50-year-old family orchard has delicious apple cider from their own cider mill, local honey, and freshly made treats in the bakery.
-Pick your own pumpkins for $.35/pound, enjoy a hayride for $2, or do the free corn maze.
+Pick your own pumpkins, enjoy a hayride, or do the free corn maze.

-The Apples: If you visit the during the last week of September and the first two weeks of October, all 12 varieties—that includes Macoun, McIntosh, Rome Beauty, Red Delicious—will be available.
+The Apples: If you hit the season right, usually during the last week of September and the first two weeks of October, all 12 varieties—that includes Macoun, McIntosh, Rome Beauty, Red Delicious—will be available.

 When to chew: Weekdays and Weekends, 9:00a.m.-6:00p.m.